── Attaching packages ──────────────────────────────── tidyverse 1.2.1 ──

 ## ✖ dplyr::lag() masks stats::lag()

-when you load data.
+Remember to set stringsAsFactors = FALSE when you load data.
 You can also load data from Files -> Import Dataset -> From Text (base).

 barium <- read.delim("../Lab12/barium.txt", comment.char="#", stringsAsFactors=FALSE)